The views of this article are the perspective of the author and may not be reflective of Confessions of the Professions.

 Sample of reported job titles:

-Engineering Technician, Field Traffic Investigator, Traffic Analyst, Traffic Control Technician, Traffic Investigator, Traffic Signal Technician (TST), Traffic Survey Technician, Traffic Technician, Transportation Planning Technician, Transportation Technician
+Field Traffic Investigator, Traffic Analyst, Traffic Control Technician, Traffic Investigator, Traffic Signal Technician (TST), Traffic Survey Technician, Traffic Technician, Transportation Planning Technician, Transportation Technician

 - Study traffic delays by noting times of delays, the numbers of vehicles affected, and vehicle speed through the delay area.